Family Link Disclosure for Parents

 Manage settings such as SafeSearch for Google Search;

-Review your child’s app permissions, such as microphone, camera, location, and contacts access;
+Review your child’s app permissions on Android, such as microphone, camera, location, and contacts access;

 Change the content filtering setting and turn search on or off in the YouTube Kids app;